MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/troubleshoot-paginated-reports-execution-issues.md

 For more information about categories of renderers, see [Rendering Behaviors](./report-design/render-behaviors-report-builder-service.md).

 ## Why do I get a "Your session has expired" message?

 When you're viewing paginated reports in the Power BI service, sessions may time out, presenting you with a "Your session has expired" notification.
 The session will time out after 10 minutes of inactivity, or earlier when the device is locked or inactive.

 ## Why do I get a "Error communicating with Analysis Service" message?

-Paginated reports time out after 600 seconds when using Power BI DirectQuery dataset as a source.
+Paginated reports time out after 600 seconds when using a Power BI DirectQuery dataset as a source.
 After 600 seconds, you receive this error:

 "There was an error communicating with Analysis Services.
 Please verify that the data source is available and your credentials are correct.
 The connection either timed out or was lost."